-State / Link to Statute Information Covered / Important Definitions Covered Entities 1 / Third Party Recipients Notice Procedures & Timing / Other Obligations Encryption Safe Harbor / Other Exemptions Notification to Regulator / Waiver Penalties Private Cause of Action / Enforcement Return to Index of States that no more than the last four digits of the identification number are accessible as part of the data.
-Specific to Data Brokers (2018 Data Broker Regulation): Information Covered: "Brokered personal information": one or more of the following computerized data elements about a consumer, if categorized or organized for dissemination to third parties: (i) name; (ii) address; (iii) date of birth; (iv) place of birth; (iv) mother's maiden name; (vi) unique biometric data generated from measurements or technical analysis of human body characteristics used by the owner or licensee of the data to identify or authenticate the consumer, such as a fingerprint, retina or iris image, or other unique physical representation or digital representation of biometric data; (vii) name or address of a member of the consumer's immediate family or household; (viii) Social Security number or other government-issued identification number; or (ix) other information that, alone or in combination with the other information sold or licensed, would allow a reasonable person to identify the consumer with reasonable certainty.
-Important Definitions: "Data Broker" means a business, or unit or units of a business, separately or together, (D) a telephone number, toll-free if available, that the consumer may call for further information and assistance; (E) advice that directs the consumer to remain vigilant by reviewing account statements and monitoring free credit reports; and (F) the approximate date of the security breach.
-Other obligations: Any covered entity that must notify more than 1,000 persons at one time of a security breach is also required to notify without unreasonable delay consumer reporting agencies.
+State / Link to Statute Information Covered / Important Definitions Covered Entities 1 / Third Party Recipients Notice Procedures & Timing / Other Obligations Encryption Safe Harbor / Other Exemptions Notification to Regulator / Waiver Penalties Private Cause of Action / Enforcement Return to Index of States (iii) date of birth; (iv) place of birth; (v) mother's maiden name; (vi) unique biometric data generated from measurements or technical analysis of human body characteristics used by the owner or licensee of the data to identify or authenticate the consumer, such as a fingerprint, retina or iris image, or other unique physical representation or digital representation of biometric data; (vii) name or address of a member of the consumer's immediate family or household; (viii) Social Security number or other government-issued identification number; or (ix) other information that, alone or in combination with the other information sold or licensed, would allow a reasonable person to identify the consumer with reasonable certainty.
+Important Definitions: "Data Broker" means a business, or unit or units of a business, separately or together, that knowingly collects and sells or licenses to third parties the brokered personal information of a consumer with whom the business does not have a direct relationship. (note: the statute contains several exemptions) "Data Broker Security Breach" means an unauthorized acquisition or a reasonable belief of an unauthorized acquisition of more than one element of brokered personal information maintained by a data broker when the brokered personal information unreadable or unusable by an unauthorized person.
+Any covered entity that must notify more than 1,000 persons at one time of a security breach is also required to notify without unreasonable delay consumer reporting agencies.
 Note: VT also imposes data destruction requirements pursuant to Vermont's Data Destruction Act, and regulates collection, use and release of Social Security Numbers pursuant to the Social Security Number Protection Act.
-The applicable statutes contain specific obligations. breach, on a form and in a manner prescribed by the Attorney General, had sworn in writing to the Attorney General that it maintains written policies and procedures to maintain the security of personally identifiable information and respond to a breach in a manner consistent with Vermont law shall notify the Attorney General of the date of the security breach and the date of discovery of the breach and shall provide a description of the breach prior to providing notice of the breach to consumers A determination of no likelihood of harm: Requires notification and detailed explanation to Attorney General.
+The applicable statutes contain specific obligations.
+A determination of no likelihood of harm: Requires notification and detailed explanation to Attorney General.
 If facts arise later indicating misuse is reasonably possible, the covered entity must notify affected residents.
 A waiver of the statute is void and unenforceable.
-Note: Data Broker Security Breaches do not require Attorney General or Consumer notice unless personal
+Note: Data Broker Security Breaches do not require Attorney General or Consumer notice unless personal information is involved.
+However, the statute includes specific record-keeping and reporting requirements.